UX considered harmful

 I live in a region without public transport (but plenty of public roads) and at some distance from the nearest city.
 When I need to go into town I have three options to choose from.
 I have a bicycle, a motorcycle, and a car.

 The bicycle experience is the worst.
 In the summer I experience the heat in full effect and in other seasons the cold and wind.
 When it rains I get wet.
 I might be able to pedal hard enough to keep my body temperature up but I am still encumbered by my wet clothes.
 When I sweat it gets into my clothes, when my clothes get salty they take longer to dry, and when they are dry they are stiff and abrasive.
 I can't carry much cargo.
 On long distances I have to trespass onto farms to find water and I must eat more to maintain a metabolic rate sufficient to power the vehicle.
 When the road is rough my butt and hands are assaulted by vibration.
 As I bicycle I must monitor vehicle performance and perform preventative maintenance.
 Many roads are too busy to ride on and I must make detours.
-My bodie's metabolic rate has to be altered to sustain long distance travel.
 The user experience is poor.

 The motorcycle experience is better.
 With it I travel at the highest speed of the three and over almost as many paths as the bicycle.
 The motorcycle seat is at the same height as the bicycle but it is softer and I can sit straight up.
 I have larger panniers and can carry more gear and it can fit one or two passengers.
 It is the loudest of three.
 My helmet dampens the noise of the wind but it should not dampen so much noise that I cannot hear the engine.
 I must pay attention to the sound and vibration of the engine and manually shift the transmission gearing to maintain speed.
 I can wear more clothes than the bicycle but the wind is colder.
 The weight of the vehicle requires more traction than the bicycle and it handles poorly in rain, ice, and snow.
 Of the three the motorcycle puts the user in the most danger.

 The car usually has a better experience than the motorcycle, depending on the weather.
 I sit in an enclosed cabin with temperature control.
 Vibration is mostly imperceptible and I experience no wind.
-I sit in a seat with back support, I can adjust the height and pitch, and it is even self-warming.
+I sit in a bucket seat, I can lean back, I can adjust the height and pitch, and it is even self-warming.
 I can comfortably carry four passengers and twice that if necessary.
 I can listen to music and watch videos from the car's console.
 I must follow the laws of the road more closely than I would with a two wheeled vehicle, but feel much safer and I don't pay as much attention to other drivers and the road surface.
 I can eat and while diving (when I'm not shifting gears).